suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 - *Editor*: an [embedded VSCode](https://github.com/microsoft/monaco-editor) for
   convenient scripting.
-- *Console*: a console connected to the output of the lua interpreter.
+- *Console*: a console connected to the output of the Lua interpreter.
-- *Definitions*: Useful definitions of the lua interpreter, including paddings.
+- *Definitions*: Useful definitions of the Lua interpreter, including paddings.
 - *Goals*: a list of objectives towards finishing the challenge.
 They automatically update when a goal is reached, but I've found this to be a bit buggy, TBH.